envs-net/muc_banbot/README.md

 - Feature flags (announcements, ban visibility, user commands)
 - Tempban limits (MAX_TEMPBAN_DAYS)
 - Bot version displayed in `!config` and `!status`
+- Examples in this README assume the default `!` prefix; if you set `COMMAND_PREFIX`, commands use that prefix instead

 ---